Vegas shooter who killed 3 was a professor who recently applied for a job at UNLV, AP source says

 Selena Guevara said she got a phone call from her daughter, Markie Montoya, who was in class in the building and heard “gunshots, screaming and yelling” but wasn’t hurt.

 Another student, Jordan Eckermann, 25, said he was in his business law class in a second-floor classroom when he heard a loud bang and a piercing alarm went off, sending students to their feet.
-Some ran from the room in panic while others heeded their professor’s instructions to stay calm, said Eckermann.
+Some ran from the room in panic while others heeded their professor’s instructions to stay calm, Eckermann said.

 He walked out and locked eyes with a law enforcement officer in a bulletproof vest holding a long gun.
 Clothing, backpacks and water bottles lay scattered on the floor.